QuentinRoy/citedby/README.md

 # CitedBy

-Scrap the number of citation of a list of papers on Google Scholar.
+Scrap the number of citations of scientific papers from Google Scholar.